VilemR/AWS_DeepRacer/README.md

 ![AWS DR Environment](images/aws_dr_car.jpg "Deep Racer vehicle.")

-Compared to other reward functions presented on Internet this code is bringing much better level of the problem abstraction and is allowing easy and safe changes in the reward strategies.
+Compared to other reward functions presented on the Internet this code is bringing a much better level of the problem abstraction and is allowing easy and safe changes in the reward strategies.
 This approach is a big benefit also for non-pythonic programmers allowing them to build complex reward strategy with a minimum knowledge of the Python syntax.

 Example: the following fragment of the code
 ```python